dvirtz/modern-cpp/slides/auto.md

-## What is the problem with this code?
+## What problems can you find in this code?

 ```cpp
 ///hide